luispuerto/luispuerto-net/_posts/2018-03-22-updating-homebrew-r-and-python-pip-packages-ruby-gems-macos.md

   * `brew cu -ay` uses <a class="url fn" href="https://github.com/buo" rel="author"><span class="author">buo</span></a><span class="path-divider">/</span><a href="https://github.com/buo/homebrew-cask-upgrade" data-pjax="#js-repo-pjax-container">homebrew-cask-upgrade</a> to update casks. `-ay` flag is all and yes update all outdated apps.
   * `brew cask cleanup` clean the old caches of the updated apps.

-If for some reason you don&#8217;t want to update an specific package in Homebrew, you can _pin _in to an specific version or the current version.
+If for some reason you don't want to update an specific package in Homebrew, you can _pin _in to an specific version or the current version.

 <pre class="lang:sh decode:true ">$ brew pin &lt;formulae&gt;</pre>